codama-idl/codama/packages/visitors/README.md

 ### `unwrapTupleEnumWithSingleStructVisitor`

-This visitor transform `EnumTupleVariantTypeNodes` with a single `StructTypeNode` item into `EnumStructVariantTypeNodes`.
-By default, it will unwrap all tuple variant matching that criteria, but you can provide an array of names to only unwrap specific variants.
+This visitor transforms `EnumTupleVariantTypeNodes` with a single `StructTypeNode` item into `EnumStructVariantTypeNodes`.
+By default, it will unwrap all tuple variants matching that criteria, but you can provide an array of names to only unwrap specific variants.

 ```ts
 kinobi.update(unwrapTupleEnumWithSingleStructVisitor());